 During our short stay in Iceland, we definitely spent more on food than we usually average – and more than we originally budgeted.

 We thought we couldn’t go wrong by ordering a pizza for take-away, but we were hit with sticker shock.
-A large mediocre-tasting meat pizza cost around $30 USD.
+A large mediocre-tasting meat pizza cost $30.

 The food and drink prices in Iceland were astounding – and finding cheap eats in Reykjavik proved more difficult than we imagined.
 However, we weren’t prepared to let the cost of eating out in Iceland hinder our experience – and we don’t think other travelers should either.

 Some of the top things to eat in Reykjavik are expensive, but also essential Iceland food experiences.
-We saved money be making our own breakfasts so that we could splurge on a few meals, like Icelandic fish and chips and the famous meat soup.
+We saved money be making our own breakfasts so that we could splurge on a few meals.

-Since even the most affordable restaurants in Reykjavik, Iceland are not cheap, the best way to save on the budget is to buy food at the grocery store.
+Since even the most affordable restaurants in Reykjavik, Iceland are not cheap, the best way to save is to buy food at the grocery store.
 The largest supermarket is Bonus, which is where we should have shopped, but we went to the 10-11 store instead.

 How Much is Iceland Food at 1011 Store?

-While buying food at the store to cook at our Airbnb apartment was a cost saving measure, buying the food at the 1011 convenience store was not.
+While buying food at the store was a cost saving measure, buying it from the 1011 convenience store was not.
 We went ultra-basic and bought the essentials for filling breakfasts and mid-day snacks – and were still left with a hefty price tag for what we got.

 Cost of Homemade Breakfast in Reykjavik

-The food that we bought at the store was used to make breakfast in our rented Airbnb apartment.
+The food that we bought at the store was used to make breakfast in our Airbnb.
 We broke the price down to calculate how much it cost per meal.

 - Egg Sandwich – 1 egg (.77), 2 slices of bread (.56), 1 slice of cheese (.35)